glennklockwood/limelead/content/pages/personal/about.md

-supercomputing though, and shortly after my one-year anniversary at 10X, I returned to the world of supercomputing at the [National Energy Research Scientific Computing Center][nersc] (NERSC) at the [Lawrence Berkeley National Laboratory][lbl.gov] (LBL).
+supercomputing though, and shortly after my one-year anniversary at 10X, I returned to the world of supercomputing at the [National Energy Research Scientific Computing Center][nersc] (NERSC) at the [Lawrence Berkeley National Laboratory][lbl.gov] (LBNL).

-## Today
+## Storage and I/O at NERSC

-Now at NERSC, I am a part of the [Advanced Technologies Group][nersc atg] where I try to envision what the future of supercomputing will have to be to meet the needs of scientists.
-I am one of the resident experts in parallel I/O and new storage technologies, and the emphasis of my work is on parallel I/O system architectures.
-This includes understanding the [low-level hardware details of non-volatile storage media][nvme page], new software technologies for [high-performance I/O transport][io forwarding page], optimization points for various parallel storage systems including Lustre, Spectrum Scale, and [object stores][object stores page], and where all of these technologies are headed in the next five to ten years.
+At NERSC, I joined the [Advanced Technologies Group][nersc atg] where I helped with systems design and procurement to ensure that the next generation of supercomputers will be able to keep pace with the demands of future scientific research.
+I was one of the resident experts in parallel I/O and new storage technologies, and the emphasis of my work was on parallel I/O system architectures.
+This included understanding the [low-level hardware details of non-volatile storage media][nvme page], new software technologies for [high-performance I/O transport][io forwarding page], optimization points for various parallel storage systems including Lustre, Spectrum Scale, and [object stores][object stores page], and where all of these technologies were going.

 [ru engineering]: http://soe.rutgers.edu
 [imsl]: http://glass.rutgers.edu/